kikdekat/Nyan-Hunter/README.md

 ```

 The script accepts up to 4 parameters
--timeback: x hour(s) worth of logs from the running time or since the last run time (which saved at ./NyanData/lastrun.txt).
+-timeback: x hour(s) worth of logs from the running time or since the last run time (which saved in ./NyanData/lastrun.txt).
 Whichever closer.
 -skip: ignore the last run time, get the exact x hour(s) of the -timeback
 -limit: amount of logs, 100,000 by default
 -file: analyze the offline log files